PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Note: The above questions are frequently asked Project Manager Interview Questions.
 With that, let’s move ahead.

-1. List the tasks and responsibilities
+1. List the functions and responsibilities

 2. Distinguish between urgent and important